jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 # Now check to see if the zfs module is loaded
  modprobe zfs
  lsmod | grep zfs
-# change the value of sdX and sdZ to the actual device
-# names (your entire unformated devices)
 # the name "tank" is used in the tutorial -- I replaced it with: mydatapool.
+# the /dev/sdX and /dev/sdZ can be replaced by the actual device names
+# found at the output of the command: lsblk
  sudo zpool create mydatapool mirror /dev/sdX /dev/sdZ lsblk zfs list df -h | grep mydatapool
 ```

-ZFS doesn't have native support for Fedora OS, seeing as they put their weight behind XFS and are even deprecating Btrfs from future RHEL releases.
-This may have something to do with Oracle and Red Hat competition, as Oracle is one of the sponsors of Btrfs.
-A third party project called [ZFS on Linux](https://github.com/zfsonlinux/zfs/wiki/Fedora "ZFS on Linux") supports third party packages for deployment and testing on various Linux distros.
-There was even a ZFS developer port who brought [ZFS to Windows](https://github.com/openzfsonwindows/ZFSin "ZFS on Windows"), the port is mature enough to install on the latest Windows 10 systems.

-Much like LVM, ZFS native support for snapshots.
+Much like LVM, ZFS has native support for snapshots.
 ZFS has a series of commands such as:

 * ```zpool```
   * create, list, destroy, status